 It wasn’t until recently that New Zealand wine drinkers began consuming dry wines with more fervor like Chardonnay, Pinot Noir, Sauvignon Blanc, and Pinot Gris.
 Surprisingly, these dry wines account for more Kiwi wine production than sweet and light.

 While wineries in New Zealand were originally tasked with serving a small market domestically under the constraints of the highly-regulated local economy, by 1985, many of the restrictions against international sales were lifted.

 In 1990, there weren’t quite 100 wineries in New Zealand.
 Today, there are more than 670.
 The industry has swollen and is constantly buzzing with excitement over new labels and new faces.
-Samual Marsden’s prediction two centuries ago that New Zealand would be highly favorable to the vine has been fulfilled in a brilliant way.
+Samual Marsden’s prediction two centuries ago that New Zealand would be highly favourable to the vine has been fulfilled in a brilliant way.